ksseverson57/campy/README.md

 ```

 ### Stop Recording:
-- Campy will stop automatically after set recording time (e.g. 1 hour):
+- Campy can be configured to stop automatically after set recording time (e.g. 1 hour):
 ```
 recTimeInSeconds: 3600
 ```
-- To manually end, press Ctrl^C. Wait until campy exits.
+- To manually end, press Ctrl^C. Wait until campy exits!
 - Three files, "frametimes.mat", "frametimes.npy", and "metadata.csv", will be saved along with the video file in each camera folder containing timestamps, frame numbers, and other recording metadata.

 ### Helpful tips
-- To debug broken pipe error, include this in config.yaml:
+- To debug broken ffmpeg pipe error, include this in config.yaml:
 ```
 ffmpegLogLevel: "warning"
 ```
-- Use the command "ffmpeg" to check enabled packages
+- Use the command "ffmpeg" to check enabled packages.
+Hardware encoder support must be enabled in your ffmpeg binary.
+- Windows ffmpeg binary installed by Anaconda should have hardware encoder support enabled by default.
 - On Linux, you may need to compile your own ffmpeg binary to enable encoders:
 - Nvidia:
 ```